Mattituck-Cutchogue Union Free School District

 Mattituck-Cutchogue Union Free School District is a public school district located on the North Fork of Long Island, in Suffolk County, New York, United States.
-It primarily serves the western part of the Town of Southold, as well as a small portion of the Town of Riverhead, and includes the census-designated places of Mattituck, Cutchogue and Laurel, New Suffolk and portions of Jamesport and Peconic.
-To the east, the district is bordered by the Southold Union Free School District; and on the west, the Riverhead Central School District.
+It primarily serves the western part of the Town of Southold, as well as a small portion of the Town of Riverhead, and includes the entirety of Mattituck, Cutchogue and Laurel, as well as portions of Jamesport and Northville.
+To the east, the district is bordered by the Southold Union Free School District, and on the west, the Riverhead Central School District.

-The total enrollment for the 2007-2008 school year was 1,614 students.

-The superintendent is Anne H. Smith Ed.
-D.
+The district superintendent is Shawn Petretti, his assistant is Lisa Bieber.

 Schools

 Mattituck-Cutchogue Jr/Sr High School (often referred to as Mattituck High School) caters to students in 7th grade-12th grade.
 It also operates an email service for these students.
 The high school building was originally built in 1934.